 PDST Technology in Education promotes and supports the integration of ICT in teaching and learning in Primary and Post Primary schools.
-They provide a range of online ICT-related supports to schools through their website and various video channels.
-On their website, teachers can access good practice videos, publications and useful articles written by the Team, such as their 10 Tips for Teaching Online article.
+They provide a range of online ICT-related supports to schools through their website and YouTube channel.
+On their website, teachers can access good practice videos, publications and useful articles written by the Team.

 Seesaw is an easy-to-use online learning platform that teachers can use to communicate with parents/guardians and assign work to students.
-Limerick Education Centre has partnered with EDNIP (Embracing Diversity, Nurturing Integration, Learning for Life Project) to support parents/guardians and children access the Seesaw learning platform through accessible video tutorials.
-The aim of these videos is to empower teachers, parents/guardians and children access learning within the home and improve engagement between the school and home.
-Also, the PDST Digital Technologies Team have a page of content dedicated to Seesaw.
+The PDST Digital Technologies Team have a page of content dedicated to the Seesaw platform.

 Step Up to Secondary School is a new school transition website available to use as a simple resource for Sixth Class students and their parents/guardians.
 Sixth Class teachers may find this website useful if they are covering the transition from Primary to Post Primary school with students in the final Term of the academic year.
-The website was developed in June 2020 as part of the Planet Youth project, largely in part as a result of COVID-19 curtailing school transition work that would typically happen before the Summer Break.
+The website was developed in June 2020 as part of the Planet Youth project.
 In June 2021, a Stepping Up to Secondary School Webinar took place for any Sixth Class parent/guardian who wished to support their child/ren with the move from Primary to Post Primary school.
 The webinar included a panel discussion with an Adolescent Psychotherapist, a Youth Coach and a School Chaplain.
-You can view a recording of this webinar on the Planet Youth website.

 TeacherCPD.ie is the learning platform for PDST Technology in Education online courses on digital technologies in teaching, learning and assessment.
 Online courses available on this platform include the level-specific How to Create and Use Instructional Videos (Primary) and Using Video to Enhance and Create Resources (Post Primary) and Assessment Feedback and Digital Technologies.
-There are plenty of courses to choose from.
+There are plenty of courses to choose from on the platform.
 TeacherCPD.ie also have a number of video tutorials available for viewing on their Vimeo channel.

-Twinkl Ireland offer a variety of resources to support Primary school teachers.
-Resources range from those for Junior Infants to Sixth Class and cover a range of core topics.
-Twinkl Ireland also have dedicated Gaelscoileanna, STEM and Early Years sections on their website.
-During school closures, Twinkl Ireland created a variety of learning resource packs for children from Junior Infants to Sixth Class.
-These resource packs, created by teachers, contain fun, interactive, exciting and challenging work on English, Maths, Gaeilge, History, Geography, Science, Art and STEM activities.
+Twinkl Ireland offer a variety of resources to support Primary school teachers, ranging from those for Junior Infants to Sixth Class and covering a range of core topics.
+Twinkl Ireland also have dedicated Gaelscoileanna, STEM and Early Years sections on their website too.

-Webwise offer free information, advice and education resources addressing a range of internet safety issues and concerns, including the latest online safety advice in relation to COVID-19.
-Information, advice and education resources are available for teachers, parents/guardians and students.
+Webwise offer free information, advice and education resources, addressing a range of internet safety issues and concerns, for teachers, parents/guardians and students.